Skip to Content

 Types of plan members

-There are four types of members: active, inactive, retired and limited.
+Regardless of occupation, there are four types of plan members: active, retired, inactive and limited.
+Learn what this means.

 Understand your member benefit statement